programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 This program will check to see if your computer already has a directory with this name.
-If not, you should now have a directory called `myNewDirectory`{.filename} on your computer.
-On a Mac this is probably located in your `/Users/username/`{.filename} directory, and on Windows you should be able to find it in the `Python`{.filename} directory on your computer, the same in which you opened your command line program.
+If not, you should now have a directory called `myNewDirectory` on your computer.
+On a Mac this is probably located in your `/Users/username/` directory, and on Windows you should be able to find it in the `Python` directory on your computer, the same in which you opened your command line program.
 If this worked you can delete the directory from your hard drive, since it was just for practice.
 Since we want to create a new directory named after the query that we input into the Old Bailey Online website, we will make direct use of the query function argument from the getSearchResults function.
-To do this, import the `os`{.filename}
-directory after you have imported `urllib2`{.filename} and then add the code you have just written immediately below.
+To do this, import the `os` directory after you have imported `urllib2` and then add the code you have just written immediately below.
 Your getSearchResults function should now look like this: